anton-ryden/Distributed-storage-on-chord/README.md

 There are three scripts in total, two of which runs automatically when starting a Chord client

 - ```generate-ca-cert.sh```: Located in the ```certs``` folder.
 It generates a CA certificate and key that is to be used to sign the certificates of any Chord client that wants to join the system.
 This script only needs to be executed once by the user that starts the system.
-Both the CA certificate and key needs to be shared to any other clients that wants to join the system.
-If you would use this in a real application you would not share the ca. You would instead sign the cert with the ca then send the cert to allow for maximum security.
+All clients must have their certificates signed by the same CA for it to work.
 - ```generate-cert.sh```: Located in the ```certs``` folder.
 It generates both server and client certificates and keys for the local Chord client.
-CA certificate and key needs to be present in the certs folder before running.
-This script runs automatically when starting a new local Chord client.
+CA certificate and key needs to be present in the certs folder before running since each certificate will be signed by the CA. This script runs automatically when starting a new local Chord client.
 - ```generate-key.sh```: Located in the ```crypto-key``` folder.
 It generates a symmetric 128-bit AES key to be used by the local Chord client when uploading to or downloading files from the Chord ring.
 This script runs automatically when starting a new local Chord client.